AdguardTeam/ecsstree/README.md

 "Adblock Extended CSS" supplement for [CSSTree](https://github.com/csstree/csstree).
 This allows you to manage the main adblock Extended CSS elements with tools from the CSSTree library.
 Generally, it supports AdGuard, uBlock Origin and Adblock Plus.

-> :warning: Please note that this library is still under continuous development!

 ## Table of contents

 - [ECSSTree](#ecsstree)